mamund/s3-nodejs-examples/README.md

-# AWS SDK for Node.js Sample Project
+# AWS S3 for Node.js Examples

-A simple Node.js application illustrating usage of the AWS SDK for Node.js.
+A set of short Node.js scripts to show using AWS SDK for Node.js to implement S3 as a simple object store.